janscheres/sdes/README.md

 # Stochastic Differential Equations - Stochastic Snails

-`em.m` contains the code for a Euler-Maruyama Solver.
+`euler_maruyama.m` contains the code for a Euler-Maruyama Solver.